IBM-Cloud/vpc-tutorials/vpc-multi-region/README.md

     | Load Balancer back-end pool | BASENAME-REGION-lb-pool | Instances are attached as `pool members` to the pool with HTTP and HTTPS **front-end listeners**|

-1. Update the `.env` file with the `hostnames` returned by the above scripts and run the below script to create a Global Load Balancer(GLB)
+1. The Global Load Balancer will be connected to the VPC Load balancers when using the vpc-multi-region-create.sh.
+If executing manually run the below script to create a Global Load Balancer(GLB)
     ```
     cd cis
     ./cis-glb-create.sh
     ```
 ### Cleanup

-1. Set the target region and run the below script to delete CIS GLB resources and VPC resources in ONE-GO
+1. Run the below script to delete CIS GLB resources and VPC resources in ONE-GO.
     ```
     ./vpc-multi-region-cleanup.sh <VPC_NAME> <LOAD_BALANCER_NAME>
     ```